gitbenchung/sguuxs_splicer/README.md

 ## Run the Tool
 ### Command: Analyze (aka What is this?) or Generate (aka Make this!)
-When you `analyze`, the tool will take the input and derive a morphological gloss.
+When you `analyze`, the tool will take the input and derive a morphological gloss from the lexical and inflectional units stored in the dictionary and lexc files.

-More to come ...
+> Input: fst.analyze("waap")
+> Output: ['waap+N']

+When you `generate`, the tool will take the input and derive a surface from from the lexical and inflectional units you provide.
+> Input: fst.generate("waap+2PL.II")
+> Output: ['na waapsm']

+**Note: You have to add the Parts of Speech (POS) and inflectional units in the way the tool understands them for Output to render:**
+> +2PL.II = 2nd Person Plural, Series II Suffixes\
+> +2ndPL.II ≠ Error

 ### Command: Lemmatize (aka What is base word?)

-More to come ...
+When you `lemmatize`, the tool will try to identify the possible stem forms from the input.
+The splicer will work backwards following the rules to break down a surface form to match it with something in the dictionary.
+> Input: fst.lemmatize("na waalbm")
+> Output: ['waap+N']

 # Version
 This tool is in the development process.
 At the moment, it is only suitable for DP/NPs.
 Future versions will incorporate predicates and other complex morphology.